julianchurchill/text-adventure/README.md

 - On arriving at Ubiquity you walk past a yak farm.
 You enter the town and there is a yak shaving parlour, in which is Larry the yak shaver chatting away to the locals whilst he shaves their yaks.
 He will not talk to you because he is busy.
   - DONE Go to the bank, convince them you are a Yakuza, so you can withdraw some money.
-  - Go to 'Frank's Tool Shed' to buy a yak zapper.
+  - DONE Go to 'Frank's Tool Shed' to buy a yak zapper.
-  - Go to the yak farm outside town and use the 'yak zapper' to cow poke it to Larry.
+  - DONE Go to the yak farm outside town and use the 'yak zapper' to cow poke it to Larry.
   - Ask him to shave it, you can then talk to him to find out the town gossip.
   - He tells you about the witch and how she controls the town and takes all their yak milk, yak fur, yak bread etc...
 He tells you where to find her - in a castle over the hill.
 - You go to the castle but cannot enter as it is protected by powerful magic.
 You return to the town and visit the soothsayer (an old lady) who gives you a variety of terrible fortunes - ["You're going to die horrrrriiblyy, probably in a very embarrassing way!", "Nice to meet you young man, I've not seen you before - 'you roll your eyes'", "What strong legs and wide child bearing hips you have, you will bear many children for your husband!"].